keboola/connection-docs/extractors/other/http/index.md

 * TOC
 {:toc}

-This extractor loads a single CSV file from a HTTP/HTTPS URL and stores it Storage.
+This extractor loads a single CSV file from an HTTP/HTTPS URL and stores it in Storage.

 ## Create New Configuration